-Name of Student: SASID: Gender: M F Date: School Time Restraint Began: Time Restraint Ended: Subject/Period Name and Job Title of person(s) performing restraint: Name and Job Title of Witnesse s: Name of administrator who was verbally notified following restraint: Parent notified (date, time, and r manner of notification): Student has an IEP: YesN o Student has a 504 plan : Yes No - took place prior to restraint and bel - - What efforts were made to de-es scalate the situation and what alternative es to restraint were attempted?
-Describe the type of restraint a administered, why it was chosen and l how the student ac ted during the Describe how the restraint ende d:
+Name of Student: Gender: M F School: Time Restraint Ended: Name and Job Title of person(s) performing restraint: PS: Name of administrator who was verbally notified following restrain it: Parent notified (date, time, and manner of notification): Student has an IEP: Yes No Student has a 50 4 plan: Yes No took place prior to restraint an ing restraint: - - What efforts were made to de-e scalate the situation and what alter natives to restraint were e attempted? administered, why it was chosen cted during the , Describe how the restraint ende ed:

-Were there any injuries to student or staff?
-If an injury took place, please describe the nature of the injury and any care provided.
-(Attach a copy of accident report where appropriate): To be completed for extended restraints only (those in excess of 20 minutes.)
-1) What alternatives were attempted, and what were the outcomes of those efforts.
-2) Describe the justification for administering extended restraint: Name of administrator who approved restraint beyond 20 minutes: Explain the outcome or resolution of this incident and additional actions the school is taking: Opportunities for student's parents to discuss restraint Name and title of person preparing this report Date Sent: CC: Parent/Guardian, Principal, Special Needs Supervisor
+Were there any injuries to stud ent or staff? --------------------------------- ---------------

+To be completed for extended restraints only (those in excess of 20 minutes.)

+- 1) What alternatives were attempted, and what were the outcomes of those efforts. - 2) Describe the justification for administering extended restraint:

+Name of administrator who approved restraint beyond 20 minutes:

+Explain the outcome or resolution of this incident and additional actions the school is taking:

+Opportunities for student's parents to discuss restraint

+Name and title of person preparing this report

+Date Sent:

+CC: Parent/Guardian, Principal, Special Needs Supervisor

+File: JL